Indie Pub 101: Making the Book

 A number of graphic designers sell pre-made covers, basically template covers which are then modified with your title and name.
 These are typically sold on an exclusive basis, so there might be similar covers sold to other authors, but not the same one.
 Read your agreement carefully before spending, but these are often a great option for early career authors.
 While they may not be quite as specific to your story as you would like, they’re a very affordable way to get a professional-level cover.

-There are many such sources for pre-made covers, and more pop up all the time:
+There are many such sources for pre-made or inexpensive covers, and more pop up all the time:

 - Book Cover Zone: https://bookcoverzone.com/